 SBOE Member District 8

-As a member of the State Board of Education, Cargill represents about 1.7 million Texans who reside in Brazos, Grimes, parts of Harris, Houston, Montgomery, Polk, San Jacinto, Trinity and Walker counties.
+As a member of the State Board of Education, Young represents District 8 with about 1.9 million Texans who reside in 11 counties: part of Ft.
+Bend, part of Galveston, Grimes, part of Harris, Houston, Polk, part of Montgomery, San Jacinto, Trinity, Walker, and Waller counties.